top of page

 MOODY

-Mr. Moody is a frequent soloist of leading symphonic and baroque orchestras, including appearances with Apollo’s Fire, Atlanta Symphony Orchestra, Baroque Chamber Orchestra of Colorado, Philharmonia Baroque, and Les Violons du Roy.
+Mr. Moody is a frequent soloist of leading symphonic and baroque orchestras, including Apollo’s Fire, Minnesota Orchestra, Cincinnati Orchestra, Atlanta Symphony Orchestra, Baroque Chamber Orchestra of Colorado, Philharmonia Baroque, and Les Violons du Roy.
 His appearance with Philharmonia Baroque alongside mezzo-soprano Anne Sofie von Otter and conductor Nicholas McGegan was described as a “combination of tenderness and theatrical verve” (San Francisco Chronicle).
-He has been featured in a number of Mark Morris’ productions, including Britten’s Curlew River and Purcell’s Dido and Aeneas at the Brooklyn Academy of Music and at the Tanglewood Music Festival where the Financial Times noted his “inspired and absorbing performances.”
-He has worked with such conductors as Daniella Candillari, Nicholas Carter, David Hill, Nicholas Kramer, Bernard Labadie, Ken Lam, Nicholas McGegan, Robert Moody, Thomas Søndergård, Jeannette Sorrell, Masaaki Suzuki, Kent Tritle, and Gary Wedow.
+He has worked with such conductors as Bernard Labadie, Nicholas Carter, David Hill, Nicholas Kramer, Ken Lam, Robert Moody, Thomas Søndergård, Jeannette Sorrell, Kent Tritle, and Gary Wedow.

-Moody’s additional operatic highlights include performing the title roles in Giulio Cesare and Rinaldo, Arsamene in Xerxes, Lichas in Hercules, and Didymus in Theodora.
-A graduate of the prestigious Yale Voxtet, resident at the Yale Institute of Sacred Music, Moody has performed as a soloist at Lincoln Center’s Alice Tully Hall, London’s St. John’s Smith Square, and Cambridge’s Trinity College.
-His performances have been broadcast live on BBC Radio 3 in the United Kingdom, on Boston’s WGBH, Indiana’s WFIU, and WSHU’s Sunday Baroque.
+A graduate of the prestigious Yale Voxtet – resident at Yale’s Institute of Sacred Music – he has performed as a soloist with conductors David Hill, Simon Carrington, Masaaki Suzuki, and Matthew Halls and performances have been broadcast live in concert on BBC Radio 3 in the United Kingdom, Boston’s WGBH, Indiana’s WFIU, and WSHU’s Sunday Baroque.

 bottom of page